 Though I live in the artistic, cultural and business centre of Canada, I have to admit I seldom set out to see the city’s “sites.”
 Since I am a man of the world in his late 20’s, I approached Tourism Toronto to see if they could hook me up with a pass to revisit the attractions of my youth.

-To be honest, my interest was not solely to revisit these sights, but to find a way to use them to “wow” a lady or two I may potentially take on a date.
-What kind of charmer would I be if I could not woo someone in my own city?
+To be honest, my interest was not solely to visit these sights but to find a way to use them to “wow” a lady or two I may potentially take on a date.
+What kind of charmer would I be if I could not woo someone in my home city?